Akuli/jou/doc/compiler_internals/uvg.md

 When we have computed the statuses of variables at the end of a block, and they differ from the previous analysis, we take the blocks that used the outdated statuses and queue them for another round of analyzing.
+The algorithm will terminate eventually as long as a cyclic change of statuses (e.g. `foo -> bar -> baz -> foo`) is not possible.

-At this point, we know which statuses are possible, and control flow has basically been taken care of.
+Once all that is done, we know which statuses are possible at the start and end of each block, Basically, control flow has been taken care of.
-Because we only stored the statuses at the end of each block, we must loop through the instructions in each block again to show warnings.
+This means that it's time to show warnings.

 This could be done in a way that loops over the instructions fewer times, but that is unnecessary, because this code is not the performance bottleneck of the compiler.